sankalpachowdhury/Galaxy-Classification-using-CNN/README.md

 Galaxies in this set have already been classified once through the help of hundreds of thousands of volunteers, who collectively classified the shapes of these images by eye in a successful citizen science crowdsourcing project.
 However, this approach becomes less feasible as data sets grow to contain of hundreds of millions (or even billions) of galaxies.
 Here we implemet a deep learning model to classify huge number of galaxies with high accuracy.

-Based on the Galxy zoo 2 survey and referenced decision tree, the training data is segregated in order to build the model which can classify 3 main types of galaxies
-1. Elliptical, 2.
-Lenticular, 3.
-Spiral

 **Classify Galaxy**
 Data : Image file (.jpeg) of 424 x 424 RGB